-8) Investigation by the International Commission Against Impunity in Guatemala (CICIG) and Tanzania share ownership issue-also refer to note G.3.1. of the consolidated financial statements
+8) Investigation by the International Commission Against Impunity in Guatemala (CICIG) and Tanzania share ownership issue-also refer to note G.3.1. of the consolidated financial statements in Millicom's Annual Report

 On July 14, 2017, the CICIG disclosed an ongoing investigation into alleged illegal campaign financing that includes Comcel, our Guatemalan joint venture.